aJustinOng/aJustinOng.github.io/index.md

 In my free time, I like do digital art and animations.
 Creative projects have always been my interest.

-I had a lot of fun designing the logo/mascot of my team's capstone project in my Senior year, where I even created a .gif animation consisting of 16 hand-drawn frames.
+I had the opportunity to design the logo/mascot of my Senior capstone project, where I even created a .gif animation consisting of 16 hand-drawn frames.

 <!-- ![KAMI logo](/assets/img/KAMIIcon.png) -->